mjopenglsdl/small3d-tutorial/README.md

 	renderer->clearScreen();

-Then we render the ball:
+Then we render the ball.
+The second parameter is the colour.
+Let's say it's yellow (the vector below symbolises an rgb colour, together with the alpha channel):

-	renderer->render(ball.getModel(), ball.offset, ball.rotation, ball.colour);
+	renderer->render(ball.getModel(), glm::vec4(1.0f, 1.0f, 0.0f, 1.0f));

 We are using a double-buffered system (we draw on one buffer, while the user is looking at the other one), so we also need to swap the buffers: